Charlie Sayles: Life and career

-Satles developed his own style of playing by performing regularly on street corners and in subways.
+Sayles developed his own style of playing by performing regularly on street corners and in subways.
 He attempted to project as full an overall sound as possible, using extended phrasing and rapid register changes.
 He found occasional employment as a laborer when money was tight.
 With assistance from Rinzler, by 1979 Sayles had acquired his own backing band in Washington, D.C.
 This presented a challenge as he then needed to adapt his playing, to suit having other instruments in the mix.
 Sayles continued to work on his own song writing ability, as he often found it difficult to play other harmonicist's tunes.
 Sayles lost his right eye and several teeth when he was attacked on the street.
 He was married for eight years to a woman who played bass guitar in Sayles backing ensemble.
 However as the marriage fell apart, so did the band, and Sayles was left where he started out playing on the streets.
 Sayles became a born again Christian at this time, a faith he has maintained.

 His recording career started again in 1990, after a long break.
 He recorded Night Ain't Right for the British JSP Records label, and the collection contained many of Sayles own compositions.
 AllMusic commented "The key to the record's success is the way Sayles twists conventions around, finding tastes of flourishes funk and jazz within the genre's boundaries.
 His willingness to play with the music is the reason why Night Ain't Right is a modern-day Chicago blues record worth exploring".
-The follow up, I've Got Something to Say (1995), was produced by the Washington guitarist, Bobby Parker, with Deborah Coleman making a guest appearance on guitar.
+The follow-up, I've Got Something to Say (1995), was produced by the Washington guitarist, Bobby Parker, with Deborah Coleman making a guest appearance on guitar.
 Hip Guy was released in 2000, which again saw Sayles combine Chicago blues, New Orleans funk and elements of rock and roll in his unique style.
 However, outside of Sayles general East Coast location, sales figures for all three albums were modest.